filchyboy/filchyboy.github.io/_posts/2025-11-20-todays-plan.md

 ## Too Much

 *This is entirely too much.
 I'm going to pare this down to a map of what is the low hanging fruit based on priorities and not a blow by blow on an hourly basis.
-I'll let the roll until after Thanksgiving but this will change.*
+I'll let this roll until after Thanksgiving but this structure must change.*

 ## Summary
 - **Total items planned**: 5 focus areas